-- 1. This practical course renders a candidate the knowledge of advanced techniques involved in Microbial Biotechnology and Agricultural Microbiology. - 2.
-Candidates would be able to understand and perform molecular techniques which forms an integral part of core Microbiology. - 3.
-This practical course renders a candidate the knowledge of advanced techniques involved in microbial biotechnology. - 4.
-He/she will be able to judge how microbes and enzymes could be applied in industry. - 5.
-Candidates would be skilled enough to perform a molecular technique which forms an integral part of industrial microbiology. - 6.
-Students can develop entrepreneur skills for applications in biotechnology-based industries EXPERIMENTS - 1.
-Isolation of plasmid DNA from Bacteria - 2.
+- 1. Isolation of plasmid DNA from Bacteria - 2.
 Isolation of chromosomal DNA from Bacteria - 3.
 Restriction digestion and electrophoresis. - 4.
 Estimation of Protein by Lowry's Method. - 5.
 Determination of molecular weight by SDS Polyacrylamide gel electrophoresis - 6.
 Protein Purification using microfiltration. - 7.
-Screening and identification (Genus Level) of a production strain (enzyme /antibiotic) from soil samples - 8.
+Screening and identification (Genus Level) of a production strain (enzyme /antibiotic) from soilsamples - 8.
 Formulation of cost effective alternative bacterial culture media from agricultural waste - 9.
 Maintenance of the isolated production organism on agar slants/glycerol stock - 10.
 Isolation of symbiotic nitrogen fixers from root nodule -Rhizobium - 11.
-Isolation and identification of VAM fungi - 12.
-Determination of BOD (Biochemical Oxygen Demand) of water - 13.
-Determination of COD (Chemical Oxygen Demand) of water - 14.
-Lipase and Asparginase enzyme production and purification.
+Estimation of BOD and COD. - 12.
+Isolation and identification of VAM fungi - 13.
+Lipase and Asparaginase enzyme production and purification. - 14.
+Enumeration of microbes from industrial effluents.